Jelgava: Early modern period

 As a result of the fall of the Livonian Order in the Livonian War of 1558-1583, Mitau became a town of the Duchy of Courland in 1561.
 Mitau received city rights in 1573, and became the capital of the united duchies of Courland and Semigallia in 1578.
 When the Duchy of Courland split in 1596, Mitau became the residence of Duke Friedrich Kettler of Semigallia.
 The city again became the capital of the united duchies in 1617.
 Because the duchy became a vassal of the Polish–Lithuanian Commonwealth from 1561, Mitau was also referred to by the Polish name Mitawa.
-The Commonwealth's repeated wars with Sweden subjected Mitau to several sieges.
+The repeated Swedish invasions of the Polish–Lithuanian Commonwealth subjected Mitau to several sieges.
 Despite the wars, the city grew as a center for trade and industry.
 As Courland's neighbors increased in strength, however, the duchy - and Mitau - began to fall under Russia's sphere of influence.

 The Tsar of Russia, Peter the Great, received a promise from duke Friedrich Wilhelm that he would marry one of the daughters of the tsar's late half-brother.
 In 1710, Friedrich Wilhelm married Anna Ioannovna (daughter of Tsar Ivan V, and herself later Empress of Russia), but on his way back from St Petersburg, he took ill and died (1711).
 Anna ruled as the duchess of Courland from 1711 to 1730.